rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch06-methods-a-deeper-look.md

 }
 ```

-### Three wyas to return control to the statement that calls a method:
+### Three ways to return control to the statement that calls a method:

 - When the program flow reaches the method-ending right brace

 - `return;`

 - `return expression;`

+---

 ## 6.6 Method-Call Stack and Activation Records